Ever had one of those weeks where you just want to burn down everything?

-When we re-exchanged our heated opinions this week, my supervisor’s best arguments that he had in favour of this were that “everyone on the team has always managed to do it this way just fine” (everyone that has ever been pegged as the knowledge expert on this has also been the next person to leave the team, though, and this has happened to 6 people now, so it’s a running inside joke that taking care of this is a death knell) and that “it’s on our job fact sheet” (when I asked for proof, I found out that it’s not exactly phrased that way, but he then heatedly said he could just change the wording if it was all that important — how’s that for leadership?)
+When we re-exchanged our heated opinions this week, my supervisor’s best arguments that he had in favour of this were that “everyone on the team has always managed to do it this way just fine” (everyone that has ever been pegged as the knowledge expert on this has also been the next person to leave the team, though, and this has happened to 6 people now, so it’s a running inside joke that taking care of this is a death knell) and that “it’s on our job fact sheet” (when I asked for proof, I found out that it’s not exactly phrased that way, but he then heatedly said he could just change the wording if it was all that important — what?)

 So with all that, this particular task has been a sticking point between our boss and us, and basically every time any disagreement is brought up about it, even in our internal team meetings, it’s now “making him look bad in front of others” and results in a side talk after the meeting.
 As in, he’s trying to divide and conquer us because he knows everyone is against it. it culminated in me declaring that I was going to finish my work in the morning and take Friday afternoon off, which he agreed to.